 Find lessons on social justice, inclusion, identity, civil rights, and indigenous culture.
 Introduce students to historical leaders from social movements around the world and encourage critical values of equity and empathy.

-Many of our Equity & Inclusion lessons were authored by educators with support from Teaching Tolerance.
-A project of the Southern Poverty Law Center, Teaching Tolerance provides free resources to support social justice and anti-bias education in K-12 schools.
+Many of our Equity & Inclusion lessons were authored by educators with support from Learning for Justice.
+A project of the Southern Poverty Law Center, Learning for Justice provides free resources to support social justice and anti-bias education in K-12 schools.

 Looking for more activities for your virtual classroom?
 Download the remote learning toolkit and run a sustainability-themed build challenge.